marckean/marcseparation/_docs/02-serious_risks.md

 It surprises me that Ruth didn't pick this up in this report as it is primarily **children** focused, this should have been an obvious topic to include in the report.

-The risk here is that if not addressed, then he will fall further behind and come against him starting high school.
+The risk here is that if not addressed, then he will fall further behind and it will come against him starting high school.